 Resident students will receive an academic gown upon their arrival to residence.
 Non-resident students may, upon presentation of their student identification card, obtain an academic gown from the Front Desk of Alexandra Hall, weekdays between 8:00 a.m. and 4:00 p.m.
 Resident students pay a \$100 gown deposit with the first instalment of their residence fees.
-Of this deposit, \$90 is credited back to the students account if the gown is returned before the close of residence in April; \$10 is withheld to cover the cost of dry cleaning.
+Of this deposit, \$90 is credited back to the students account \$10 is withheld to cover the cost of dry cleaning.

-Resident students will forfeit their \$100.00 gown deposit if not returned by their residence check out date in April (or by the close of residence at end of term).
+Resident students will forfeit their \$100.00 gown deposit if not returned by their residence check out date (or by the close of residence at end of term).
 Non-resident students will be charged a \$100.00 fee if their gown is not returned by the date and time stated to them at the time of gown sign-out.